FRENCH BULLDOG RESCUE GB

 Kyra was surrendered to us in 2020 following a relationship breakup .
 She was adopted in April 2020 but sadly it did not work out as she was put into situations that she was not happy in , therefore we took the decision to place her back to her foster home where she thrived in her foster period and was super happy with her French Bulldog friend Bosun.
 So Kyra will remain with us for the rest of her life and we will cover all of her expenses.

 Making a real difference to the quality of life of one of our french bulldogs is easy with sponsorship .
-Sponsorship helps pets to live a healthier and happier life
+Sponsorship helps pets to live a healthier and happier life.
+You can sponsor Gus or Dudley

-For yearly fee of £60 which can be paid on one payment or set up 12 x £5 donations via paypal you will receive the latest rescue calendar, sponsor ship certificate featuring your chosen dogs photograph and a email at the beginning of each month with an update on them for 12 months.
+For yearly fee of £60 which can be paid on one payment or set up 12 x £5 donations via paypal you will receive a email at the beginning of each month with an update on them for 12 months along with photos.

 You can make the payment via the donation button below and set up the monthly payment by ticking the small box in paypal, then email us with the name of the dog you have chosen to sponsor, your postal address for the certificate and calendar plus an email address of where you want the updates to go to.
 Email: frenchbulldogrescuegb@hotmail.co.uk